MProx/Sphero_mini/README.md

 ## Progress:
 I am actively working on this project, but it is still in it's infancy.
 For now, this library can only do the following:
 * Come out of sleep mode
+* Reset the heading (aiming)
 * Change the LED's colour
 * Set back LED intensity
-* Roll in a specified direction at a given speed (no aiming yet)
+* Roll in a specified direction at a given speed
 * Go back to sleep (or deep sleep)

 ## Dependencies: